Gayola: The Gayola Scandal

 The Aftermath of the Vallerga v.
-Dept. Acoholic Bev.
+Dept. Alcoholic Bev.
 Control bolstered the confidence of San Francisco gay bars leading to the Gayola Scandal.
 The Gayola Scandal refers to cops extortion and taking of bribes from gay bar owners.
 This scandal went to the courts in 1960 and originated directly from the Vallerga case.
 The scandal began after a liquor licensor was caught extorting money from the Market Street Bar, they were arrested upon leaving with $150 in bribes taken from the owner.
 The trial of the licenser went by with little news coverage and was acquitted of bribery charges yet guilty of misdemeanor charges for accepting gratuities.
 Following this trial 7 beat cops were arrested and tried for bribery.
 All involved were suspended and then fired.

 This corruption was allowed due to SFPD's decentralized structure.
 In 1950s' San Francisco, district station captains held substantial political power.
 Police officers aided conservative politicians in the city, "allowing thugs to intimidate voters in precincts with large black or liberal voting populations."
-As a result, there was little incentive on the part of downtown elites to demand substantial police reform against corruption, and even if they were so inclined, it would have proved difficult, as the Gayola system was largely operating at the ground level, rather than a high brass operation.
+As a result, there was little incentive on the part of downtown elites to demand substantial police reform against corruption, and even if they were so inclined, it would have proven difficult, as the Gayola system was largely operating at the ground level, rather than a high brass operation.
 In his historical analysis of the period, Agee writes, "As the only officers who left their desks and monitored the patrolmen on the streets, the department's two hundred sergeants held the most policing power in the SFPD.
 It was therefore the SFPD's two hundred sergeants who exerted the most control over the department's gay bar policies."